 If there was an emergency in your neighborhood, how would you find out?

-Many cities and counties have a reverse notification system, sometimes called reverse 911, that call your home phone when there is a fire, flood or other emergency situation.
-But did you know that in many places you can also sign up to get those notifications on your cell phone, e-mail and by text?
+Many cities and counties have a notification system that will call your home phone and text or call your mobile phone when there is a fire, flood or other emergency situation.